GetmeV8/Talk/README.md

-A Mern Project builing meticulously without any lose ends
+A Mern Project builing meticulously without any lose ends.